Name mangling: Fortran

+The Fortran 2003 BIND option causes the compiler to use mangling rules used for another programing language, such as C, as shown above.

 Java

 In Java, the signature of a method or a class contains its name and the types of its method arguments and return value, where applicable.
 The format of signatures is documented, as the language, compiler, and .class file format were all designed together (and had object-orientation and universal interoperability in mind from the start).

 Creating unique names for inner and anonymous classes

 The scope of anonymous classes is confined to their parent class, so the compiler must produce a "qualified" public name for the inner class, to avoid conflict where other classes with the same name (inner or not) exist in the same namespace.
 Similarly, anonymous classes must have "fake" public names generated for them (as the concept of anonymous classes only exists in the compiler, not the runtime).
 So, compiling the following Java program: